scemino/z_impact/README.md

 adhere to a structure, in code and file layout, that is prescribed by the engine.
 You do not call Z impact, Z impact _calls you_.

 Games made with Z impact can be compiled for Linux, macOS, Windows (through the usual hoops) and for the web with WASM.
-There are currently only one "platform backend": Sokol and one renderer by OS: OpenGL (Linux), Metal (mac OS), Direct-X (Windows).
+There are currently two "platform backends": SDL2 & Sokol and different renderers: for SDL2 platform: OpenGL and for sokol: one renderer by OS: OpenGL (Linux), Metal (mac OS), Direct-X (Windows).

 Z impact is a port of the orginal game engine [high_impact](https://github.com/phoboslab/high_impact/tree/master) made by phoboslab.